dfernandez79/rinter/README.md

 A controller exposes two read-only properties:

 - `state`: the current application state, it's an immutable\* plain object
-- `changes`: an [Observable] that emits the state each time it changes.
+- `changes`: a hot [Observable] that emits the state each time it changes.

 > \* The framework doesn't enforce immutability by using `Object.freeze`.
 > However, modifying the state directly will lead to bugs and unexpected